jsiegenthaler/hueget/README.md

 # Getting your Philips Hue Bridge appkey
 Philips Hue API documentation states: "The ‘username’ for bridge access has been renamed to ‘application key’ to emphasize it is a key that must be kept secret...
 The same username retrieved on the V1 API will remain valid to be used as application key on the V2 API."

-This documentation has been updated to now refer to the username as "appkey" If you have [Homebridge](https://homebridge.io/), and the [homebridge-hue](https://github.com/ebaauw/homebridge-hue) plugin, look at the **users** section of the hue config.
+The hueget documentation has been updated to now refer to the username as "appkey" If you have [Homebridge](https://homebridge.io/), and the [homebridge-hue](https://github.com/ebaauw/homebridge-hue) plugin, look at the **users** section of the hue config.
 You will see the Hue bridge MAC address folowed by the Hue bridge api username.
 The username is the appkey.
 ```
 "users": {